 The Humane Society of the United States is actively working to end soring by encouraging Congress to pass the PAST Act.
-We are also strongly urging the USDA to step up its enforcement of the Horse Protection Act, by encouraging Congress to provide more funding for the HPA, by offering awards to bring horse abusers to justice and by supporting breed and industry organizations that promote the natural gait and humane treatment of Tennessee Walking Horses.
+We are also strongly urging the USDA to step up its enforcement of the Horse Protection Act, encouraging Congress to provide more funding for the HPA, offering awards to bring horse abusers to justice and supporting breed and industry organizations that promote the natural gait and humane treatment of Tennessee Walking Horses.

 Reaching out to law enforcement

 As part of a larger effort to educate and assist law-enforcement agencies regarding animal cruelty, The HSUS has sent county sheriffs in Tennessee, Ohio and Kentucky resources such as posters advertising rewards for tips on soring and details about how the HSUS Animal Rescue Team can help law-enforcement agencies care for animals who are at risk during natural disasters.